1

 OVERVIEW:

-The Department of Administrative and Financial Services (DAFS) Office of Information Technology provides information technology support to over 13,000 employees.
-MaineIT oversees large-scale enterprise applications that support the critical and diverse business needs of the State of Maine and its agencies.
+The Department of Administrative and Financial Services (DAFS) Office of Information Technology (MaineIT) provides information technology support to over 13,000 employees.
+MaineIT oversees large scale enterprise applications that support the critical and diverse business needs of the State of Maine and its agencies.

-MaineIT is seeking a qualified and skilled individual who is self-motivated to be a part of a highly technical team supporting MaineDOT and who will represent our C.A.R.E. values in all they do.
+MaineIT is seeking a highly talented individual who will represent our C.A.R.E. values in all that they do.
 At MaineIT we:

 • Practice Customer-focus, ensuring that our customers are heard, and their needs are met.